UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-In many cases, some of our collection items will have shelfLocator information.
+In many cases, some of our collection items will have :code:`shelfLocator` information.
 This information may not currently be accurate and can found via Special Collections’ finding aids.

 Justification
 ^^^^^^^^^^^^^

-Because our records in MODS records may not be accurate and this information is located elsewhere, and perhaps more accurate, we will drop this information when shelfLocator is used in conjunction with our repositories.
+Because our records in MODS records may not be accurate and this information is located elsewhere, and perhaps more accurate, we will drop this information when :code:`shelfLocator` is used in conjunction with our repositories.

-Xpath
+XPath
 ^^^^^

 :code:`location[physicalLocation[text()[contains(., "University of Tennessee")]]]/shelfLocator`

 Decision
 ^^^^^^^^

-We will drop `shelfLocator` data when present for UT Knoxville records.
+We will drop :code:`shelfLocator` data when present for UT Knoxville records.

 `Example record from scopes:1258 <https://digital.lib.utk.edu/collections/islandora/object/scopes:1258/datastream/MODS/view>`_